PART 44: TURNING POINT

 “Where are we, Carrie?”
 Chartreuse asked.
 “What’s going on?”

 The singing stopped.
-Then the voice murmured, “You should not have come back.”
+Then the voice murmured, “You should not have come back, Chartreuse.”

 Chartreuse stared.
 “Back?” she asked.
 “Have I been here before…?”

 “Ah, that’s right.
 I removed that memory.
-Oh, Chartreuse… you should not have saved me.
+Thing is, you should not have saved me then.
 Part of me was looking forward to death.
-Now, now this pain has become too great to bear…”
+Now, now this pain within me, it has become too great to bear…”

-“Carrie, don’t give up!”
-Chartreuse interrupted.
-“If the problem with timelines is whatever’s happened to Julie in the past – like, we’ll do whatever we can to fix it for you!
-Surely you’ve realized that!”
+“Carrie, don’t give up,” Chartreuse interrupted.
+“If the problem with timelines is whatever’s happened to Julie in the past – like, we’ll do whatever we can to fix it for you.
+Surely you’ve realized that by now.”

 The shadowy figure of Carrie seemed to think about that.
 “No, the ripples from the past are subsiding,” was her eventual reply.
 “Those who travelled back, and caused the waveforms to appear – the waves which were amplified at this time by my premature awakening – they will have been collapsed.
-There is no longer a… Schrodinger’s Julie.”
+There is no longer a… Schrodinger’s Julie.
+She has survived.”

 “But what of the future?”
 Carrie challenged.
 “Julie will be wanted for attempted murder.
 She will face severe punishment from her parents.
-One of many things that should not be occurring, not now.
-One of many things that have come about due to my actions.
-Me… the girl who should never have existed in the first place.”
+One of many things that should not be occurring to her.
+One of many things that have come about, because of me.
+Me… the girl who who didn’t even exist, in the original timeline.”
 She laughed.

 Chartreuse swallowed hard.
 “Carrie, please stop.
 You’re scaring me.”